-People with sickle cell trait are born with it, inheriting the trait when one parent passes on the sickle gene.
-It will never develop into full sickle cell disorder.
+People with sickle cell trait are born with it, inheriting the trait when one of their parents passes on the sickle cell gene, and the other parent passes on a non sickle cell gene.
+It will never develop into full sickle cell disorder - which requires two sickle genes - one from each parent.

 People with sickle cell trait typically do not exhibit symptoms, so we advise blood testing to determine if the trait is present.